SkillsFundingAgency/das-payments-v2-datalocks/README.md

 ## How It Works

-This repository contains stateful and stateless ServiceFabric services for handling data lock events (mmismatches between the data held in DAS and SLD)
+This repository contains stateful and stateless ServiceFabric services for handling data lock events (mismatches between the data held in DAS and SLD)

 For example: